josdejong/typed-function/README.md

 the type checking logic can grow quite a bit, and distract from the actual logic of the function.

-For functions dealing with a considerable amount of type checking logic, or functions facing a public API, it can be very useful to use the `typed-function` module to handle the type-checking logic.
+For functions dealing with a considerable amount of type checking and conversion logic, or functions facing a public API, it can be very useful to use the `typed-function` module to handle the type-checking logic.
 This way:

 -   Users of the function get useful and consistent error messages when using